 In this article, we will be discussing the dental cleaning procedure.
 Maintaining good dental health is essential to a healthy lifestyle, and one of the best ways to keep your teeth and gums healthy is through regular dental cleanings.
 At our dental clinic located in Essex, Ontario, we offer a range of dental services, including teeth cleaning, to help our patients achieve optimal dental health.
 In this article, we’ll explore what you can expect from a dental cleaning, how to prepare for one, and answer some common questions about the procedure.

 What is Dental Cleaning?

-Like we have explained in this Dental Cleaning blog post.
-Dental cleaning, also known as an oral prophylaxis, is a dental procedure that involves the removal of plaque, tartar, and stains from the teeth.
-Check out our more in depth article explaining dental cleanings here!
+Like we have explained in this Dental Cleaning article.
+Dental cleaning, also known as oral prophylaxis, is a dental procedure that involves the removal of plaque, tartar, and stains from the teeth.

 What is a typical Dental Cleaning procedure?

 The typical dental cleaning procedure involves several steps, including:

 - Examination & Scaling: During the procedure, the dental professional will first examine your teeth and gums to check for any signs of dental problems.
 They will then use specialized tools to scale your teeth and remove any plaque and tartar buildup.
 This process may involve the use of ultrasonic scalers, hand scalers, or both.
 The dental professional will also clean the areas between your teeth and gums, where plaque and tartar can accumulate.